 - Avoid consolidating loans with a large number of qualifying payments toward loan forgiveness, as consolidation resets the loan forgiveness clock to zero

-- Consider private loan consolidation instead if your credit is strong and you can qualify for a much lower fixed interest rate
+- Consider private loan refinancing if your credit is strong and you can qualify for a much lower fixed interest rate

 - Wait until your grace period has ended